Scientific skepticism: Perceived dangers of pseudoscience

 While not all pseudoscientific beliefs are necessarily dangerous, some can potentially be harmful.
 Plato believed that to release others from ignorance despite their initial resistance is a great and noble thing.
 Modern skeptical writers address this question in a variety of ways.
-Bertrand Russell argued that some individual actions based on beliefs for which there is no evidence of efficacy, can result in destructive actions.
+Bertrand Russell argued that some individual actions based on beliefs for which there is no evidence of efficacy can result in destructive actions.

 James Randi often wrote on the issue of fraud by psychics and faith healers.
 Unqualified medical practice and alternative medicine can result in serious injury and death.
-Skeptical activist Tim Farley, who aims to create catalogue of harmful pseudoscientific practices and cases of damage caused by them, estimates documented number of killed or injured to be more than 600,000.
+Skeptical activist Tim Farley, who aims to create a catalogue of harmful pseudoscientific practices and cases of damage caused by them, estimates the documented number of killed or injured to be more than 600,000.
 Richard Dawkins points to religion as a source of violence (notably in The God Delusion), and considers creationism a threat to biology.
 Some skeptics, such as the members of The Skeptics' Guide to the Universe podcast, oppose certain new religious movements because of their cult-like behaviors.

 Leo Igwe, Junior Fellow at the Bayreuth International Graduate School of African Studies and past Research Fellow of the James Randi Educational Foundation (JREF), wrote A Manifesto for a Skeptical Africa, which received endorsements from multiple public activists in Africa, as well as skeptical endorsers around the world.
 He is a Nigerian human rights advocate and campaigner against the impacts of child witchcraft accusations.
 Igwe came into conflict with high-profile witchcraft believers, leading to attacks on himself and his family.

 In 2018, Amardeo Sarma provided some perspective on the state of the skeptical movement by addressing "the essence of contemporary skepticism and [highlighting] the vital nonpartisan and science-based role of skeptics in preventing deception and harm."
 He emphasized the dangers of pseudoscience as a reason for prioritizing skeptical work.